Following are our 2014-2015 Board of Directors----

 Ms. Sherzer was appointed by the Calhoun County Bar Association.
 Ms. Sherzer has worked at the W. K. Kellogg Foundation since 1990 and currently is a Program Services Manager.
 Ms. Sherzer has a Masters in Public Administration and completed law school in 2009.

-Ms. Viswanathan is a former client appointed by MSU Safeplace.
-She is the mother of a seven year old daughter and works at Jackson National Life.
+Ms. Viswanathan is a former client appointed by MSU Safeplace in Ingham County.
+She works at Jackson National Life.

 Ms. Wandji was appointed by the Clinton County Bar Association.
-Ms. Wandji has been in private practice in St. Johns for about 13 years.
+She has a solo practice in St. Johns specializing in juvenile and immigration law.